quizliu/dl7123_2022S_project1/README.md

 | :----:  | :----:  |  :----:  | :----:  |
 | 400  |0.8672| 0.9989  | 0.9414 |

-Note: the model used label smoothing so the losses value is higher than the normal ones.
+Note: the model used label smoothing so loss values are higher than the normal ones.